panrg/questions/draft-irtf-panrg-questions.md

 a given path within the network.
 Path-aware internetworking seeks to extend this awareness across domain boundaries without resorting to overlays, except as a transition technology.

+This document presents a snapshot of open questions in this space that will need to be answered in order to realize a path-aware internetworking architecture; it is published to further frame discussions within and outside the Path Aware Networking Research Group, and is published with the rough consensus of that group.

 ## Definition